|Prep time||45 minutes|

 Wash fiddleheads well in several rinses, removing all of the papery chaff covering.
 Cook fiddleheads in lightly salted water for 5 minutes; drain and set aside.

-In another skillet, sauté onion and garlic in remaining 1 Tbs. butter.
+In another skillet, sauté onion, ginger, and garlic in remaining 1 Tbsp butter.
 Add fiddleheads and curry powder.
 Cook together a couple of minutes to merge the flavors.

 Garnish with roasted cashew and chopped chives.
 Serve over rice.